TAPevents/Meteorstrap/README.md

 ## Advanced

-Meteorstrap is designed to work out of the box with minimal setup for project devleopers, but this section will help you understand how it works and what's available as a package developer.
+Meteorstrap is designed to work out of the box with minimal setup for project developers, but this section will help you understand how it works and what's available as a package developer.

-Here's every method avialable in a project that includes Meterostrap:
+Here's every method available in a project that includes Meteorstrap:

 ```coffeescript
 # client and server